ecc521/ui-for-firebase-authentication/readme.md

 const auth = getAuth(app)

-//Now initialize the UI package with the auth module. import { initializeUI } from "ui-for-firebase-authentication";
+//Now initialize the UI package with the auth module. import { initializeUI, injectDefaultStyles } from "ui-for-firebase-authentication";

+injectDefaultStyles(); //Adds the default CSS for the sign in UI to the document.
+This uses CSSStyleSheet so will not violate CSP.

 //Provide a target div in which the UI will be rendered. let targetDiv = document.createElement("div");